-Since November 1, 2017, Mr. Marshall is Executive Vice President of Strategic Partnerships at Ontario Municipal Employee Retirement System ("OMERS") where he leads the growth of the pension fund's strategic partnerships, including its relationships with third-party organizations, co-investors and other finance partners.
+From November 2017 to September 2020, Mr. Marshall served as the Executive Vice President of Strategic Partnerships at Ontario Municipal Employee Retirement System ("OMERS") where he led the growth of the pension fund's strategic partnerships, including its relationships with third-party organizations, co-investors and other finance partners.
 Prior to OMERS, Mr. Marshall served as Managing Partner, Corporate Finance at Brookfield Asset Management Inc. ("Brookfield Management") where he was responsible for the global corporate finance activities and oversaw all financings in each core region and business line.
-Throughout his 16 years with Brookfield Management, he completed in excess of USD 100 billion in debt and equity transactions.
+Throughout his 16 years with Brookfield Management, he completed in excess of US\$100 billion in debt and equity transactions.
 Those transactions involved corporate and asset level issuances in North and South America, Europe, UK, Australia and India for all of Brookfield Management's real estate, renewable power and infrastructure businesses.